-The first reason that sending mass email with Gmail and other common email providers doesn’t work is simple: they don’t allow it.
+The first reason that you can’t send mass email with Gmail or other common email providers is simple: they don’t allow it.

 Most email platforms have a cap on how many emails can be sent in a given period of time.
 Gmail, for example, has a limit of 500 emails in a day (or 500 recipients in a single email).

 If you’re working with a large contact list, many platforms won’t even let you upload the full list at all.
 There’s a simple reason for this.